 Did you know?
-Penticton is home to 10 art galleries, all within easy walking distance.
-This is a free, and family friendly activity that you can enjoy in downtown Penticton.
+Penticton is home to 13 art galleries, all within easy walking distance.
+This is a free, and family friendly activity that you can enjoy on a quiet day or rainy afternoon.
 Why not grab a map from one of the galleries and start your own art adventure.

-Where to find the Artist Galleries and Studios in Penticton, BC
+Where to find the Best Artist Galleries and Studios in Penticton, BC

 Your self-guided tour starts at the Bench, on Vancouver Hill.
 Then to the Penticton Art Gallery and Japanese gardens.
 Walk through the down town and finish at the Saint Germain Cafe and Gallery, where you can enjoy a coffee or treat to celebrate the end of your walk.